Kindred 108

 Taqwa Al-wawi is a young poet and Gazan writer documenting the genocide.
 She was an English literature student at the Islamic University of Gaza until it was destroyed by Israel on October 10, 2023.
 The poem I read is titled: “Three Days of Isolation.”

-You can read all of Taqwa’s writings here.
+You can read Taqwa’s writings here.

 You can read some of her more recent poems here.